-All of art is a search for ways of being, of living life more fully.
+“All of art is a search for ways of being, of living life more fully.”

 — August Wilson

 Welcome to the Princeton program in theater, where we hope to see you soon!
 We are a vibrant and diverse community of students, artists, scholars and craftspeople who come together to tell stories.
 We believe that it matters to tell, and to listen to, each other’s stories, face to face.
 And because theater tells stories through words and gestures, through light and shadow, through music and dance, through fabric, through color, through technology, we believe that making theater is a process of learning to make collaboratively.
 Although COVID has made face to face theater making impossible, we are delighted to be exploring what socially distant theater can be, and how our theater spaces and communities might look different—more inclusive, more accessible, more welcoming—when we are able to breathe the same air again.

 — Jane Cox